Flos/ros-kitti/README.md

-# ros-kitti_export
+# ros-kitti
-Export Images, calibrations, transforms and Pointclouds from ROS to a kitti Vision benchmark compatible dataset
+Export images, calibrations, transforms and pointclouds from ROS to a kitti Vision benchmark compatible dataset

 - missing imu data support